rackerlabs/support-how-to/content/how-to/rackconnect/rackconnect-global-faq/index.md

 #### What is RackConnect Global?

-RackConnect&reg; Global is a software-defined, multi-cloud interconnection platform that links Rackspace customers with other Rackspace data centers, third-party data centers, and third-party clouds via direct, private, low-latency, virtual connections.
+RackConnect&reg; Global is a software-defined, multi-cloud interconnection platform that links Rackspace Technology customers with other Rackspace data centers, third-party data centers, and third-party clouds via direct, private, low-latency, virtual connections.
 All traffic flowing between every endpoint avoids the public Internet, and instead, rides the Rackspace private backbone.

 #### Why should I care about avoiding the public Internet?

-The average enterprise currently uses at least five different multi-cloud platforms.
+The average enterprise uses at least five different multi-cloud platforms.
 A typical mix includes on-premises private clouds, colocation, hosted private cloud, public cloud, and multiple Software-as-a-Service (SaaS) offerings.
 Data stored and processed in each must flow from one to the other rapidly and securely.
-Over two-thirds of data traffic travels east-west between clouds, rather than north-south to the end user.
+Over two-thirds of data traffic travels east-west between clouds, rather than north-south to the end-user.
 This flow of information is susceptible to intrusion.
-If an adversary can make their way into the east-west traffic, there's a good chance they could make their way easily across the network and into all of your platforms.
+If an adversary can make their way into the east-west traffic, there's a good chance they could make their way quickly across the network and into your platforms.

 #### How does RackConnect Global work?

 RackConnect Global is an “ecosystem of ecosystems.”
 Rackspace has linked the leading interconnection exchanges and cloud providers to our proprietary backbone.
-After you’ve connected with the Rackspace backbone via a Rackspace data center or edge location (backbone routers in third-party connectivity-rich colocation sites), you can spin up virtual connections across the
-Rackspace footprint as well as Megaport and the Equinix Cloud Exchange Fabric.
-This enables Rackspace to provide multiple paths for connecting with all your cloud and colocation providers wherever they are across the globe for an integrated hybrid cloud experience.
+After you’ve connected with the Rackspace backbone via a Rackspace data center or edge location (backbone routers in third-party connectivity-rich colocation sites), you can spin up virtual connections across the Rackspace footprint as well as Megaport and the Equinix Cloud Exchange Fabric.
+These virtual connections enable Rackspace to provide multiple paths for connecting with all your cloud and colocation providers wherever they are across the globe for an integrated hybrid cloud experience.